stuartpittaway/diyBMSv4/ModuleV490-AllInOne/README.md

 ### Software
 The software for this board is available pre-compiled.
 See this [link for details](https://github.com/stuartpittaway/diyBMSv4ESP32/tree/all-in-one/STM32All-In-One#readme)

-Details are in that README on programming the STM32 chip on this PCB.
+Details are in the README on programming the STM32 chip for this PCB.

 ### KiCAD 7
 This design uses KiCAD version 7.0.5.
 Use the same or newer version for editing and viewing the files.
+You don't need to install KiCAD if you just wish to build one.

 ### JLCPCB
-The files create PCB and design files suitable for "almost" full construction at JLCPCB.
+This design will create a PCB and design files suitable for "almost" full construction at JLCPCB.
+Some manual soldering will still be required for the connectors and cabling.

-Look inside the "export" folder for the relevant files.
+Look inside the "export" folder for the relevant production files.
 You will need these files for the construction:

 * module_16s_gerbers.zip
 * Module_16S_bom_jlc.csv